grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Research question**

 This project explores attributes ascribed to female nurses in the sub-discourse on the online imageboard 4chan.
-More concretely, I look closer at how nurses are negatively defined within this discourse as non-heroes.
+More concretely, I look closer at how female nurses are negatively defined within this discourse as non-heroes.

 ### **Research object**